SandunK/Hybrid-Cloud-Microservice-Manager/README.md

 # Cloud Microservice Manager
-This project is to isolate your services that has heavy computational using cloud computing (Here we used AWS) with middle layer load balancing in more economical way.This is a collection of microservices that contribute to the service discovery, load balancing and aws instance management using  _'Aws SDK for Java'_.
+This project is to isolate your services that have heavy computational using cloud computing (Here we used AWS) with middle layer load balancing in a more economical way.
+This is a collection of microservices that contribute to the service discovery, load balancing and AWS instance management using _'Aws SDK for Java'_.

 ## Content
 This document will consist of initial Setup of the sub components,